Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Short, Engaging Lessons

 From a substantive standpoint, our absolute favorite feature of the Babbel program is the design of their short, engaging lessons.
-Taking just 10-15 minutes each, Babbel’s lessons are perfect for busy people squeezing lessons in here and there where they can.
+Taking just 10-15 minutes each, Babbel’s lessons are perfect for busy people squeezing work in here and there where they can.

 The Babbel exercises are fast and fun